mjhea0/jquery-madlibs/readme.md

 1. As with all projects, there are many ways of solving this.
 Implement a new means.
 2. Add unit and functional tests.
 3. Allow users to add their own stories.
 Think about what type of medium you could use to store the data.
+JSON, perhaps?
 4. Make it easy for two people to play one game together.
 One person would enter his/her answers, which would be stored.
 The inputs would clear.
 Then the next person would do the same.
 Finally, both stories would appear.
-Doublt the amount of laughts.
+Double the amount of laughts.

 Have fun.
 Cheers!